Real Madrid Vs Juventus

 - Real are firm favourites to win despite not holding ‘domestic champion’ status.
 The have won each of the five European/Champions League finals they’ve played without winning La Liga over the previous seasons (100%).

 - Those five victories also account for just under half (45%) of Real’s total European trophy wins (11 in total)

 - Juventus do not boast the same success rate in finals played the season after winning Serie A. Of the seven European/UCL finals played as such, they’ve won only two (29%).

-However, the difference between the two appears when we examine those finals in which Juventus have suffered defeat despite being Serie A champions the season prior to their European final appearance:
+However, the difference between the two appears when we examine those finals in which Juventus have suffered defeat despite being Serie A champions the season prior to their European final appearance.

-This could be the year Real finally break their European curse and clinch back-to-back Champions League trophies, almost 30 years after AC Milan were the last team to book successive European triumphs in 1989 and 1990.
+This could be the year Real finally breaks their European curse and clinch back-to-back Champions League trophies, almost 30 years after AC Milan were the last team to book successive European triumphs in 1989 and 1990.